danxfreeman/precision_ag/README.md

 Four-fold cross-validation helps assess generalizability.
 By calculating the standard deviation in ROC-AUC between the four folds, we can determine the extent to which performance metrics are sensitive to variations in data.

-High ROC-AUC and low standard deviation indicates that models demonstrate high seperability and high generalizability.
+High ROC-AUCs and low standard deviations indicate that models demonstrate high seperability and high generalizability.